 Theatre Practicum is a learning-by-doing process; there is no formalized classroom instruction.
 Students must participate in an Ocean County College theatrical production.
 Students may be members of the cast or assist with technical or business aspects of the production.
+Code 3 course fee.

 Prerequisite(s): THTR 181 and consent of the instructor